Atlanta vs Dallas

 Which city has higher STR taxes — Atlanta or Dallas?

 Atlanta charges 8% Hotel/Motel Tax + sales tax, while Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state).
-Compare the full breakdown in the table above.
+Notably, Atlanta benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?